hamacom2004jp/cmdbox/docs_src/docs/cmd_mcp.rst

     "Option","Required","Description"
     "--mcpserver_name <name>","","Specify the name of the MCP server.
 If omitted, it will be `mcpserver`."
     "--mcpserver_url <url>","","Specifies the URL of the remote MCP server.
 If omitted, it will be `http://localhost:8081/mcpsv/mcp`."
+    "--mcpserver_apikey <apikey>","","Specify the API Key of the remote MCP server."
     "--mcpserver_transport <transport>","","Specifies the transport of the remote MCP server.
 If omitted, it is `streamable-http`."